 A sincere thanks to those who were able to join us on the evening of July 28th for the online forum communicating the District’s thinking around back to school planning.
 Of course, many families were unable to participate, so this update is simply to provide a summary of what was covered in the forum.
-Ultimately, a complete plan will be shared with Deer Park’s Board of Directors at their meeting on August 1oth for approval.
+A number of good questions were asked during the forum; the Q & A from the transcript can be downloaded using the following link: COMMUNITY FORUM Q & A. Ultimately, a complete plan will be shared with Deer Park’s Board of Directors for approval at their meeting on Monday, August 10.

 First and foremost, it was clarified that the online forum was intended to be the first of many updates – both online and otherwise – that the district plans to provide to families as the start of the school year approaches.
 As you might imagine, it has been difficult to make any solid plans given the constant changes the pandemic has continued to throw at health officials and school leaders this summer, but that being said, we also understand that families need to hear our thinking about the upcoming school year.